 At this meeting I first met Charlie.
 We were breaking up into four or five smaller groups -- political organizing, consciousness-raising, and so on.
 Everyone else seemed to know where they wanted to go.
 Charlie and I were standing there somewhat at a loss and we had a short conversation.
 He talked in a manner different than the other people in the room, without all the certainties.
 I was pleased that here at least was one other person whose thoughts were not all arranged in a clear series of priorities for the evening, not to mention life.
 We chose different groups though and didn't talk again at any length until we ran into each other a couple of weeks later, at the Parkside.
-I'd just got back from ten or eleven days of solitude, paddling around Algonquin Park by myself.
+I'd just got back from a week of solitude, paddling around Algonquin Park by myself.
 By the middle of August we were living together.

 I had never had any organized political involvement before.
 I was familiar with other things besides the mainstream press, had taken part in anti-war demos, anti-War Measures rallies, etc., went to places like Rochdale, Nightingale, to THOG festivals and so on.
 Yet this sort of thing I did on my own initiative and mostly alone, never made friends or said more than a few words to anybody.
 Counterculture or not, everybody seemed straight (the truth of course being very much different) and straights and I didn't have much in common anymore.